slurmulon/bach/README.md

 :Scale = #('C2 Minor')
 ```

-Determining the value of implicit elements is the responsibility of the `warble` interpreter.
+Determining the value of implicit `Elements` is the responsibility of the `warble` interpreter.

 ---